apmckinlay/natureapp/birds/whitepel.md

 The birds return to the same sites year after year.
 The second largest colony in Canada is found on Lavallee Lake, **Prince Albert National Park**.

-White Pelican and [Double-crested Cormorant](/birds/doubcorm/) are often found together. **Brown Pelican** have dark feathers, dive for their food, and are much smaller than White Pelican.
+White Pelican and [Double-crested Cormorant](/birds/doubcorm/) are often found together.

+**Could it be?** **Brown Pelican** have dark feathers, dive for their food, and are much smaller than White Pelican.

 **Did you know?** Pelican sometimes fish cooperatively, coordinating their swimming to drive corralled fish towards shallow water.